 This Supplementary Guidance is intended to support implementation of the East Dunbartonshire Local Development Plan 2 (LDP).
-The relationship between the LDP, Supplementary Guidance and Planning Guidance is established in Scottish Government Circular 6/2013, and summarised below.
+The relationship between the LDP, Supplementary Guidance and Planning Guidance is established in Scottish Government Circular 6/2013, and summarised in the table below.

-LDP

-Purpose and Scope

-Sets out the Council's policies for the development and use of land, including community strategies which identify opportunities for development, for the period up to 10 years from adoption.
+Document Purpose and Scope LDP Sets out the Council's policies for the development and use of land, including community strategies which identify opportunities for development, for the period up to ten years from adoption.
 This guidance supports LDP 2017 and LDP2.
-This guidance refers to policies in LDP2 as the Council's up-to-date policy position.

-Supplementary Guidance

-- Developer Contributions

-- Design and Placemaking

-- Green Infrastructure and Green Network

-- Frontiers of the Roman Empire (Antonine Wall) World Heritage Site

-Purpose and Scope

-Supplementary Guidance is statutory as it forms part of the development plan and has that status for decision making.
+This guidance refers to policies in LDP2 as the Council's up to date policy position.
+Supplementary Guidance: Developer Contributions Design and Placemaking Green Infrastructure and Green Network Frontiers of the Roman Empire (Antonine Wall) World Heritage Site Supplementary Guidance is statutory as it forms part of the development plan, and has that status for decision making.
 It is limited to the provision of further information or detail in respect of policies or proposals set out in the LDP.
-Supplementary Guidance will be adopted with the LDP and lasts for the period of the plan.
+Supplementary Guidance will be adopted with the LDP and lasts for the period of the Plan.
+Planning Guidance Non-statutory planning guidance may be used to provide detail on a range of subject areas.
+This form of guidance should not be termed

-Planning Guidance

-Purpose and Scope

-Non-statutory planning guidance may be used to provide detail on a range of subject areas.
-This form of guidance should not be termed Supplementary Guidance and will not form part of the development plan.
+Document Purpose and Scope Supplementary Guidance and will not form part of the development plan.
 However, adoption of this guidance by the Council gives it formal status, meaning that it may be a material consideration in decision making.
 Planning guidance can be updated as required and without the need for scrutiny by Scottish Ministers.
-Such updates are normally required where a specific issue arises during the period of the plan.
+Such updates are normally required where a specific issue arises during the period of the Plan.